 \noi The Gibbs measure associated with \eqref{SdSG} formally reads

 \noi Here, $Z = Z(\be)$ denotes a normalization constant and

 \noi denotes the energy (= Hamiltonian) of the (deterministic undamped) sine-Gordon equation:

 The Gibbs measure $\rhoo$ in \eqref{Gibbs1} arises in various physical contexts such as two-dimensional Yukawa and Coulomb gases in statistical mechanics and the quantum sine-Gordon model in Euclidean quantum field theory.
-We refer the readers to \cite{PS, BEMS, Fro2,McKean81,McKean94,LRV, LRV2,HS,CHS} and the references therein for more physical motivations and interpretations of the measure~$\rhoo$.
+We refer the readers to \cite{BEMS, CHS, HS, Fro2, LRV, McKean81,McKean94, PS, LRV2} and the references therein for more physical motivations and interpretations of the measure~$\rhoo$.
 The dynamical model \eqref{SdSG} then corresponds to the so-called ``canonical" stochastic quantization~\cite{RSS} of the quantum sine-Gordon model represented by the measure $\rhoo$ in \eqref{Gibbs1}.
-See the works \cite{Bara, BB, Fro1, Fro2, DH1, DH2, DH3, GHOZ, GM, ORSW2} for constructions of the sine-Gordon model for various ranges of the parameter $\be^2$.
+See the works \cite{Bara, BB, DH1, DH2, DH3, Fro1, Fro2, GHOZ, GM, ORSW2} for constructions of the sine-Gordon model for various ranges of the parameter $\be^2$.

-In \cite{ORSW2}, the first author along with Robert, Sosoe, and Wang constructed the dynamics \eqref{SdSG} in the range $0 < \be^2 < 2 \pi$.\footnote{See also \cite{ORSW1} for a pathwise well-posedness result on the stochastic hyperbolic undamped sine-Gordon equation with deterministic initial data.} We review this argument in Subsection \ref{SUBSEC:ideas} below.
+In \cite{ORSW2}, Oh, Robert, Sosoe, and Wang constructed the dynamics \eqref{SdSG} in the range $0 < \be^2 < 2 \pi$.\footnote{See also \cite{ORSW1} for a pathwise well-posedness result on the stochastic hyperbolic undamped sine-Gordon equation with deterministic initial data.} We review this argument in Subsection \ref{SUBSEC:ideas} below.
 In the present work, our main goal is to further extend the well-posedness theory for \eqref{SdSG} beyond the threshold $\be^2 = 2 \pi$.